-Communications: Connecting the workforce is instrumental to smooth and successful operations.
+Connecting the workforce is instrumental to smooth and successful operations.
 The right solution provides a distinct space for this, allowing employees to converse with one another, deliver social and work updates and organize creatively.
-Slack is an excellent example of this used as a separate platform, but it’s just that ‘seperate’.
+Increased communications typically lead to improved employee experience and awareness.

-Social and Engagement: Corporate culture isn’t just about work and professional experiences.
-People spend most of their daily lives at a workplace, which means there’s always a social element outside of normal work hours.
-Sometimes it’s necessary to boost engagement or creativity through non-work related activities.
+Corporate culture isn’t just about work and professional experiences.
+People spend most of their daily lives in the workplace, which means there’s always a social element in and outside of normal work hours.
+Sometimes it’s necessary to boost employee engagement or creativity through non-work related activities.
 That’s where social and employee engagement functions come into play.

-Resource Allocation: Modern workplaces are moving away from the assigned space model, especially as more and more professionals are swapping to customized and work-from-anywhere structures.
+Modern workplaces are moving away from the assigned space model, especially as more and more professionals are swapping to customized and work-from-anywhere structures.
 That doesn’t change the fact that on-site spaces must be properly allocated.
-The right solutions allow for the reservation or bidding of various spaces, to ensure that everyone has a place to work.
+The right solutions allow for real-time management and reservation of flex and shared spaces, to ensure that everyone has a place to work.
 More importantly, it allows for efficient use of company assets, particularly when it comes to equipment, offices and rooms.

-News and Information: How do you effectively distribute company-wide news and announcements in a desirably and engaging way?
+How do you effectively distribute company-wide news and announcements in a desirable and engaging way?
 Your employees inherently want to know the ‘skinny’ on anything happening in your organization from the CEO, to team wins, and even general commentary.
 Pertinent information and social discussions should be accounted for in your culture and can manifest in different forms such as a news feed, blog, podcast, or social media-like announcement.

 Must-Have Features and Opportunities